 There are other pathogens that cause infectious mononucleosis indistinguishable from EBV, the most common of which is cytomegalovirus (CMV) (Herpesviridae family), which has been estimated to account for 7% of cases of infectious mononucleosis.
 Like EBV, CMV infects B lymphocytes, establishing a reservoir of latent virus that persists for life.
 Other pathogens that are rarer causes of infectious mononucleosis-like symptoms include human herpesvirus 6 (HHV-6), human herpesvirus 7 (HHV-7), HIV, and the protozoan pathogen Toxoplasma gondii.

-2. Reservoir, transmission, incubation period: Humans are the only reservoir for EBV.
+2. Reservoir and transmission: Humans are the only reservoir for EBV.
 EBV is common worldwide; over 95% of adults are seropositive for this virus.
 In industrialized countries, half of children are infected by the age of 5 years; in lower-income settings, people acquire infection more rapidly.
 EBV is spread via direct contact, and transmission is usually mediated through saliva, which contains large amounts of the virus.
 Transmission is also possible by blood transfusion as well as bone marrow and solid organ transplantation.

 3. Incubation period: The incubation period is 30 to 50 days.